-- Refer to the Driver and Vehicle Licensing Agency (DVLA) information on visual standards for driving.
+- Refer to the Driver and Vehicle Licensing Agency (DVLA) in England, Scotland and Wales or Driver & Vehicle Agency in Northern Ireland information on visual standards for driving.

 - The patient must inform the DVLA or DVA if they have a condition which might affect safe driving.